 - Find a distraction.
 Distractions take you out of your mind and away from the thoughts that are causing you stress.
 They can even decrease the severity of your anxiety attacks.

-All of these strategies are only temporary, and are simply designed to overcome your attack faster so that your affected eyes start to relax.
+All of these strategies are only temporary and are meant to address immediate anxiety so that your affected eyes begin to relax.
 Some people also find closing their eyes to be helpful, since eye problems sometimes create their own anxiety.

-But stopping anxiety attacks after they happen is not ideal.
-You'll still need to address your anxiety if you want to stop having eye problems altogether.
+These suggestions are not the end to eye issues related to anxiety.
+You will still need to address your anxiety and the causes for it if you want to stop having eye problems altogether.